jinghanY/App517/optional_semiSupervisedLearning/README.md

 Average negative log predictive density of validation set with rbf kernel of raw data: 0.23590 Running time for 10-fold cross validation: 18.23773
 ```
+We can see the two models above have comparable average performance, no mater the training accuracy or the testing one.
+But when we compare the negative log predictive density of these two model, we can find out the one based on the KNN kernel is better than its counterpart.
+Meanwhile, the running time of these two model agree on the previous statement, which is the KNN based model is faster and performs better then the model base on RBF.